marty-on-linux/Mashacre/README.md

 # Mashacre

 🎮 **About This Game**
-The Mashacre is the chaotic result of a YouTube coding battle: “ChatGPT vs Gemini: Make Vampire Survivors From Scratch (Potato Edition).”
-Gemini won the battle, so the time limit was removed and the AI was forced to keep building until a fully playable, starch-filled bullet heaven emerged.
+Mashacre is a Vampire Survivors-style project that started as an AI-built prototype from a YouTube coding battle.
+I’m now recoding and expanding it by hand.
+The original video is by PromptPotatoGames, and the first AI-made version lives on itch: https://promptpotatogames.itch.io/

 🏁 **Quick Start**
 - Click **Code → Download ZIP**, extract, then double-click [index.html](index.html) to play in a modern browser.